hallieeilerts/CA-CODE_Automation/README.md

 -   Clone repository to computer
 -   Copy and paste data inputs for desired update from CA-CODE_Warehouse folder on Dropbox into `/data`
-    -   If necessary, replace code in `/src/data-prep` with corresponding data-prep code from `/src/archive`
+    -   If necessary, replace code in `/src/data-management` with corresponding data-management code from `/src/archive`
 -   Manually set variables in `/src/prepare-session/set-inputs`
     -   Do not make changes to any other scripts
 -   Run make file